MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/autoscale.md

 For simplicity it uses a core-based pricing model, where charges are based on the higher of CPU or committed memory usage in the last hour, compared to a 35% utilization threshold.

-* Below 35% Utilization: Minimum price applies.
+* Upto 35% Utilization: Minimum price applies.
 * Above 35% Utilization: Maximum price applies.
 * Autoscale clusters incur a 50% premium over the base tier due to their instant scaling capabilities.
 * Billing Frequency: Costs are calculated and billed hourly, ensuring you only pay for the capacity you use.